 Cassandra and I also joined Ashwood Forest Morris in St Just during the evening too.
 A busy but fabulous weekend to end the month of July.

-Cassandra and I have been so busy of late with events and also work.
+Cassandra and I have been busy of late with various events and work.
 Today we were asked to conduct a Handfasting at Boscawen-un stone circle.
-The couple decided to take this step on their 20th wedding anniversary.
-We became acquainted when they attended the All Hallows Dark Gathering in Boscastle and discovered that some aspects of our lives had synchronicity.
+The couple decided to take this step to mark the 20th anniversary of their marriage.
+We met them at the All Hallows Dark Gathering in Boscastle and discovered that in some aspects of our lives there was a deeper connection.

-The weather was dry and cloudy with a slight chill of the forthcoming winter weather.
-Today was All Souls Day and the presence of the ancestors could be felt within the stillness of the air.
+The weather was dry and cloudy with a slight chill in the air of the imminent winter weather.
+It was All Souls Day and the presence of the ancestors could be felt within the stillness of the air.

-As Cassandra spoke of the ancestors and spirit loved ones witnessing the Handfasting rite, a murmuration of starlings flew over the circle.
+As Cassandra spoke of the ancestors and spirit loved ones who witness the Handfasting rite, a murmuration of starlings flew over the circle.

 “We simply cannot thank Laetitia and Cassandra enough for The Handfasting Ceremony they performed for us.
 We can honestly say that it was the most romantic, magical and memorable moment in our lives.
 Anyone who is considering “Tying The Knot”, look no further than Laetitia and Cassandra.
 From advice to reassurance, nothing is too much trouble.
 Thank you so much for everything that you have done for us.
 Wonderful, warm knowledgeable Wise Women xxx” Kim and Tony

 Yesterday evening we attended the Harvest Home auction in our wonderful pub the St Buryan Inn.
 We arrived early to dine there, Cassandra reserved a table along with Vanda our Rector.
 While having our meal we were able to update one another on recent work as Vanda takes great interest in the varied spiritual events that occur in all areas of Cornwall.

 It was not long before we were joined by other friends and local residents within the village before the auction began.